 On a fall day over eight years ago, I walked into an AT&T store in Davis, my college town, to see the iPhone 3GS.
 I held it, stared at it, looked at the price card, then back at the phone, and then down at the price card again.
 Reality began to set in.

 I was locked into a contract with my Sony-Ericsson feature phone for another six months.
 I asked about early upgrade pricing - $200 on top of the $199 AT&T already charged for the phone - but I was a student, and my meager checking account balance could barely withstand the regular on-contract price and accompanying increase in the monthly service fee.
 Read More

 Xiaomi has never shied away from copying Apple, especially when it comes to design.
 Last year's original Mi Mix was a substantial departure from the company's previous phones, and its edge-to-edge screen (minus the bottom bar) made headlines worldwide.
 Here we are a year later, and bezel-less phones are a bit more common now, with the iPhone X gaining the most attention.

-Xiaomi just released the Mi Mix 2, with roughly the same design as last year's model, and is a pretty great device (Jordan is in the process of reviewing it).
-But it looks like another variation could be in the works, one that looks far more like an iPhone X. Read More
+Xiaomi just released the Mi Mix 2, with roughly the same design as last year's model, and it's a pretty great device (Jordan is in the process of reviewing it).
+Read More